Here is a

 penetrated him, other than the one that killed him in Fort Sumner, but he

-was grazed by bullets at least twice.
+was grazed by bullets at least three times.
 On the day the Regulators assassinated

 Sheriff William Brady, the Kid was grazed by a bullet and a good chunk of